galaxyproject/training-material/topics/proteomics/tutorials/biomarker_selection/tutorial.md

 that is routinely used as the most specific marker of myocardial injury and (ii) the heart-type fatty acid-binding protein (FABP3 (P05413)) that has been proposed as a diagnostic and prognostic marker for acute and chronic cardiac injury.

-Extraction of workflow is first valuable for analyses reproductibility and tracability.
+Extraction of a workflow from your history is valuable for analyses reproducibility and traceability.
 Moreover, a workflow can also be made reusable with modifiable parameters, and as a result this strategy can be applied to other types of tissue injury (e.g. brain, liver, kidney).